-Packed to the rafters with artisans, historic buildings, beautiful independent shops and creative people, Frome is a wonderfully vibrant and eventful town.
+Packed to the rafters with historic buildings, beautiful independent shops and creative people, Frome is a wonderfully eventful town.
 It is the perfect destination for discerning tourists looking for something just a little bit different on visits to Somerset.

 Frome is a town with a charming historic centre and has a wealth of architectural interest alongside a thriving contemporary and performing arts scene.
 Frome is also the original Somerset Market Town, a hugely important destination hosting a thriving market since the time the ink was still wet on The Domesday Book.
 This tradition continues today with regular markets every Wednesday, Thursday and Saturday.

-Aside from the markets, Frome is full of specialist shops, arts and crafts, antiques and collectibles sitting alongside vintage and unique clothing shops, craft businesses and galleries, the majority of which are independent.
-Frome is also home to a number of arts and crafts venues and galleries in historic buildings, including The Black Swan, Rook Lane Arts, and the Silk Mill.
+Aside from the markets, Frome is full of specialist shops, arts and crafts, antiques and collectibles sitting alongside vintage and unique clothing shops and businesses, the majority of which are independent.
+Frome is also home to a number of arts venues and galleries in historic buildings, including The Black Swan, Rook Lane Arts, and the Silk Mill.

 Frome has a growing reputation as a hub for creative industries.
 Many professional craftspeople work from individual workshops with specialities ranging from designer jewellery and textiles to musical instrument makers and artist blacksmiths.
 It is also home to modern innovative and creative businesses, like 3D printing and new media agencies.